-Vertical transmission of pathogens from mother to child is a mechanism of pathogen dissemination within human populations [1].
-This can occur by several well-characterized mechanisms, including post-partum infection at birth and via breast milk [1].
-However, vertical transmission of pathogens from mother to foetus across the placenta in utero is very poorly understood, and conflicting data regarding bacterial colonization of the placenta have led to recent re-evaluation of the placenta as a sterile environment.
+Vertical transmission of pathogens from mother to child is a mechanism of pathogen dissemination within human populations (1).
+This can occur by several well-characterized mechanisms, including post-partum infection at birth and via breast milk (1).
+However, vertical transmission of pathogens from mother to fetus across the placenta in utero is very poorly understood and conflicting data regarding bacterial colonization of the placenta has led to recent reevaluation of the placenta as a sterile environment.

-The womb is thought of as an environment free of bacteria as it is well documented that germ-free neonates can be delivered by caesarean section [2, 3], an observation that can be recapitulated in animal models [3].
-However, there have been reports of bacteria found in placental tissue [4-12], amniotic fluid [7] and the foetus [13], leading to reports that the placenta harbours a unique microbiome of non-pathogenic commensal bacteria.
-Arguably the most prominent reports of a unique placental microbiome have been produced by Aagaard and colleagues [4-6], who reported the detection of a wide range of commensal bacterial DNA sequences in placental tissue using methods such as bacterial 16S sequencing and metagenomic DNA profiling.
+The womb is thought of as an environment free of bacteria as it is well documented that germ free neonates can be delivered by caesarean section (2, 3), an observation that can be recapitulated in animal models (3).
+However, there have been reports of bacteria found in placental tissue (4-12), amniotic fluid (7) and the fetus (13), leading to reports that the placenta harbors a unique microbiome of nonpathogenic commensal bacteria.
+Arguably the most prominent reports of a unique placental microbiome have been produced by Aagaard and colleagues (4-6), who reported the detection of a wide range of commensal bacterial DNA sequences in placental tissue using methods such as bacterial 16S sequencing and metagenomic DNA profiling.

 There have been several challenges to the aforementioned reports.
-Notably, these studies reported that only very low levels of bacteria were present and did not demonstrate that viable bacteria were detected [14].
-It has been further suggested that the reported placental microbiome could be bacteria found in maternal blood within the placental tissue analysed or come from another maternal site [14].
-However, there is unlikely to be sufficient maternal blood within placental tissue to justify this reasoning [15].
+Notably, it has been observed that these studies reported only very low levels of bacteria were present and did not demonstrate that viable bacteria are present (14).
+It has been further suggested that the reported placental microbiome could be bacteria found in maternal blood within the placental tissue analyzed or come from another maternal site (14).
+However, there is unlikely to be sufficient maternal blood within placental tissue to justify this reasoning (15).

-The strongest rebuttal to reports of a placenta microbiome has been offered by data that detection of bacterial DNA within placental tissue was probably due to contamination of samples during preparation of genomic DNA via the DNA purification kits used, or via contamination with bacteria found in the environment during sample collection and/or DNA purification [16-20].
-Similarly, the presence of bacteria in amniotic fluid [7] has been challenged by work reporting that the bacterial sequence signals found in amniotic fluid samples were indistinguishable from background controls [21].
-Furthermore, a recent survey of the placentas from many hundreds of patients has indicated that the placenta has no obvious unique microbiome and that nearly all detection of bacteria in the survey was connected to contamination of reagents with bacterial DNA and acquisition of bacteria during labour and/or delivery [22].
+The strongest rebuttal to reports of a placenta microbiome have been offered by data that detection of bacterial DNA within placental tissue was likely due to contamination of samples during preparation of genomic DNA via the DNA purification kits used, or via contamination with bacteria found in the environment during sample collection and/or DNA purification (16-20).
+Similarly, the presence of bacteria in amniotic fluid (7) has been challenged by work reporting that the bacterial signals found in amniotic fluid samples were indistinguishable from background controls (21).
+Furthermore, a recent survey of the placentas from many hundreds of patients has indicated that the placenta has no obvious unique microbiome and that nearly all detection of bacteria in the survey was connected to contamination of reagents with bacterial DNA and acquisition of bacteria during labour and/or delivery (22).